lazydingding/lazydingding.github.io/README.md

 5. **Out of sight, out of mind: Global supply chain response to mandatory ESG disclosure**
     * with Lu Hai, Qilin Peng, and Jee-Eun Shin

+*I have several projects not yet made public.
+If you are interested in collaborating, please let me know!*

 ***
 ### Contact
 Email: [lupingyu@xmu.edu.cn](mailto:lupingyu@xmu.edu.cn)